Robert Fullerton

-Sir Robert Fullerton (16 January 1773 – 6 June 1831) was a Scottish colonial administrator who served as the first Governor of the Straits Settlements, appointed by the East India Company.
+Robert Fullerton (16 January 1773 – 6 June 1831) was a Scottish colonial administrator who served as the first Governor of the Straits Settlements, appointed by the East India Company.

 Early life

-He was born in Edinburgh the son of William Fullerton of Carstairs and raised on Nicolson Street in the city's south side.
+Fullerton was born in Edinburgh, the son of William Fullerton of Carstairs, and raised on Nicolson Street in the city's south side.
 He was one of twelve children including his younger brother John Fullerton, Lord Fullerton.